 If you have modified a folder or file, sometimes you can right-click on it and restore it back to a previous version which, would allow you to recover replaced files should you accidentally overwrite one.

-Step 1.
-Find the folder or file that you want to restore to a previous version of.
+- Find the folder or file that you want to restore to a previous version of.

-Step 2.
-Right-click on the file or folder and select Restore previous versions.
+- Right-click on the file or folder and select Restore previous versions.

-Step 3.
-You will then be greeted by a window that will list all of the previous versions that are available to you from within that app.
+- You will then be greeted by a window that will list all of the previous versions that are available to you from within that app.
 If you have some, they will show up here.
 Select Open if you would like to view it beforehand to ensure you’re recovering the correct version of the overwritten file.

-Step 5.
-Lastly, choose a location to restore the overwritten folder or file to.
+- Lastly, choose a location to restore the overwritten folder or file to.

 That’s it!
 Being able to restore to a previous version is handy as it doesn’t require you to set anything up ahead of time.
 Windows is doing this for you automatically as you use your machine.

-Method 3:Recover Overwritten Files on Windows 10 From a Backup
+Method 3:Recover Overwritten Files from a Backup

 If you back up your Windows machine to an external hard drive, then you can recover overwritten files from there.
 This would be a drive that you plug into your machine or a wireless hard drive that your computer has access to.